skip to main content

 Sort out your backup power

-This can be a petrol or diesel generator or an electric car with V2L.
-The petrol or diesel generator is a common solution and is no more complicated than starting and running a lawn mower.
-You won't have full power, but you will have enough power to provide basic functionality in your home - and you can even happily charge your electric car.
+This can be a petrol or diesel generator or an electric car with V2L and more commonly solar power with battery backup.
+The petrol or diesel generator is a traditional solution and is no more complicated than starting and running a lawn mower.
+With all these solutions, you won't have full power, but you will have enough power to provide basic functionality in your home - and you can even happily charge your electric car.

 The petrol generator